Automated changes and refunds: Foundational for airline retailing

-- Allow flight shoppers to filter search and shop for results based on change/refund policy and cost
+- Allow flight shoppers to filter search and shop for results based on change and refund policy and cost

 ATPCO's 100% Automation Change Design Team, under the Customer Care Council, is accelerating airline adoption of this fundamental policy and attribute data because we recognize that anything less than complete automation does not serve the industry in the best way.

 Listen to ATPCO’s David Smith explain how 4 factors are driving the race to 100% automation of refunds and exchanges.

 For Scandinavian Airlines, automated change is integral to cost savings and future offer innovation